Podcast Overview (Archived)

-The podcast seeks to explore the dual aspect of motivation and morale; why people fight and why they may not.
-For example, why do individuals enlist in military forces, endure the tribulations of life on active service and why they may commit war crimes.
-It also seeks to consider the ‘flip side’ of morale and examine why some people refuse to serve or enlist in armed forces and also study why people in combat may desert, mutiny or reject military authority.
+This podcast sought to explore the dual aspect of motivation and morale: why people fought and why they might not.
+For example, why individuals enlisted in military forces, endured the tribulations of life on active service and why they might have committed war crimes.
+It also considered the ‘flip side’ of morale by examining why some people refused to serve or enlist in armed forces, and studied why people in combat deserted, mutinied or rejected military authority.

-It will explore all types of military force and conflict from non-state actors in asymmetrical campaigns to uniformed personnel in standing armies fighting in conventional battles.
+It explored all types of military force and conflict, from non-state actors in asymmetrical campaigns to uniformed personnel in standing armies fighting in conventional battles.

-The discussion will focus on why combatants enlist, fight and serve (or not) in particular conflicts with an emphasis exploring on how individual and group actions in armed conflicts are shaped and moulded by contextual factors.
-These factors will include examining the role of society, culture, ideologies, religion, socio-political environment or system, group dynamics, individual motivators, organisational policies and inter-personal relationships.
+The discussion focused on why combatants enlisted, fought and served (or not) in particular conflicts, with an emphasis on exploring how individual and group actions in armed conflicts were shaped and moulded by contextual factors.
+These factors included the role of society, culture, ideologies, religion, the socio-political environment or system, group dynamics, individual motivators, organisational policies and inter-personal relationships.

 About the host/producer

-The host and executive producer for the podcast is Dr Tom Thorpe (website, @kensingtons).
-He is an independent scholar and public historian with an interest in combat motivation, morale and the ‘will to fight’ can be shaped by institutional, personal and contextual factors to shape outcomes on the battlefield.
+The host and executive producer of the podcast was Dr Tom Thorpe (website).
+He is an independent scholar and public historian with an interest in combat motivation, morale and the ‘will to fight’, particularly how these elements can be shaped by institutional, personal and contextual factors to influence outcomes on the battlefield.

 Audience

-The audience for the podcast are people with a general interest in military affairs, history and war; not specifically academics, scholars or experts.
+The podcast was aimed at people with a general interest in military affairs, history and war, rather than specifically at academics, scholars or experts.

 Podcast objectives

-• Promote discourse: to help build a community of scholars, professionals and interested individuals with a curiosity about combat motivation and morale to share and communicate scholarship and learning across the subject.
+- Promoted discourse: to help build a community of scholars, professionals and interested individuals with a curiosity about combat motivation and morale, and to share and communicate scholarship and learning across the subject.

-• Generate discussion: to connect with the wider public to promote popular understanding of motivation and morale of combatants in conflict.
+- Generated discussion: to connect with the wider public and promote popular understanding of motivation and morale of combatants in conflict.

-• Encourage debate: to promote the multidisciplinary dissemination and discussion of research and scholarship into combat morale and motivation across multidisciplinary audiences.
+- Encouraged debate: to promote the multidisciplinary dissemination and discussion of research and scholarship into combat morale and motivation across various audiences.

 Why launch the podcast?

-• Understanding of the ‘human domain’ of warfare, especially around motivation and morale, is often neglected and poorly understood dimension of victory or defeat on the battlefield.
+Understanding the ‘human domain’ of warfare – especially motivation and morale – was often a neglected and poorly understood dimension of victory or defeat on the battlefield.

-• Podcasts are becoming increasingly popular and there is considerable public appetite and interest in podcasts covering history, combat and warfare.
+Podcasts had become increasingly popular, and there was considerable public appetite and interest in podcasts covering history, combat and warfare.

-• There is currently no podcast that examines motivation or morale, for instance like the Urban Warfare Project or the Irregular Warfare Podcast.
+There was no podcast at the time that examined motivation or morale in depth, unlike others such as the Urban Warfare Project or the Irregular Warfare Podcast.

-• This podcast aims to be a platform on which members of the community who have an interest in morale and motivation can talk and discuss their work to an audience of like minded individuals.
+This podcast aimed to be a platform for members of the community interested in morale and motivation to talk about and discuss their work with an audience of like-minded individuals.